General Advertising Terms and Conditions

 1. These terms and conditions (unless agreed otherwise and in writing) apply to all Advertisements (as defined below) for publication or insertion in:

-1.1 The Daily Express, the Sunday Express, the Daily Star, the Daily Star Sunday, and any other print newspaper titles published by the Northern & Shell Media Group from time to time whether regularly or as a “special edition”; (“the Newspapers”)
+1.1 The Daily Express, the Sunday Express, the Daily Star, the Daily Star Sunday, and any other print newspaper titles published by the Publisher (as defined below) from time to time whether regularly or as a “special edition”; (“the Newspapers”)

-1.2 Saturday Magazine, S Magazine, Daily Star Sunday TV Extra Magazine, the Daily Star HOT TV, OK!, new!, Star, Very Magazine and any other magazines and supplements published by the Northern & Shell Media Group from time to time whether regularly or as a “special edition” (“the Magazines and Supplements”) and
+1.2 Saturday Magazine, S Magazine, Daily Star Sunday TV Extra Magazine, the Daily Star HOT TV, OK!, new!, Star, and any other magazines and supplements published by the Publisher (as defined below) from time to time whether regularly or as a “special edition” (“the Magazines and Supplements”) and

 2. These terms and conditions also apply to all Advertisements whether booked directly by an advertiser or through an advertising / media / booking agency or other related agency (“the Agency” or “Agent”).
 The party placing the order or making the booking for an Advertisement(s) or Prize Sourcing in a Publication or Publications (“the Purchaser”) shall do so as principal at law – this is irrespective of whether the Purchaser is an advertiser or an Agency, acting on behalf of the Purchaser.
 Accordingly, if the Purchaser is an Agency, it shall be responsible and liable for the obligations of the advertiser also.